tibononoX/gitConflictQuest/README.md

+# REMOTE
-# This is a conflict making sentence
+This is a conflict making sentence